EXPLAINER: Qatar prepares for World Cup amid rights concerns

 Projects under the auspices of the World Cup were quicker to improve living and building conditions for migrant workers after pressure from rights groups, which also highlighted excessive working hours, unpaid wages and restrictions on freedom of movement.

-Amnesty this week welcomed “a number of positive reforms” introduced while saying they are “often not properly implemented, and thousands of migrant workers are still exploited and abused.”
+Amnesty this week welcomed “a number of positive reforms” introduced, but also said reforms are “often not properly implemented, and thousands of migrant workers are still exploited and abused.”
 The rights group claims Qatar’s advisory body, the Shura Council, is seeking to re-impose restrictions on workers’ rights to change jobs or leave Qatar.

-The Qatari government said those changes were staying along with introducing from Saturday a non-discriminatory minimum wage that combined to make it a “more attractive destination for global talent and investment.”
+The Qatari government said those changes were staying along with introducing, from Saturday, a non-discriminatory minimum wage.

 QUALIFYING STATUS